tsfpga/tsfpga/README.md

 ### Python 3
 This project is built to support Python 3 only.
 Development started from scratch in spring 2018, when Python 3 had been out for over 9 years.

-The authors believe in [PEP 20: The Zen of Python](https://www.python.org/dev/peps/pep-0020/) and that a code base that supports both Python 2 and 3 breaks many of these rules.
+The authors believe in [PEP 20: The Zen of Python](https://www.python.org/dev/peps/pep-0020/) and that a code base supporting both Python 2 and 3 breaks many of these rules.

 ### Requirements
 In order to use the package you will need